bummzack/silverstripe-omnipay/README.md

 ## Compatible Payment Gateways

-There are many gateways the come [out of the box](https://github.com/thephpleague/omnipay/tree/1.1#payment-gateways).
+There are many [gateways](https://github.com/thephpleague/omnipay#payment-gateways) available, which you can install separately.
-Note that currently this module uses version 1.1 of the ominpay library.
-Most gateways are packaged with the core library, some you can find seperate.
-Once we switch to version 2 of the omnipay library, all gateways will be seperate.
+Note that currently this module uses version 2.x of the Ominpay library.

 Searching packagist is useful: https://packagist.org/search/?q=omnipay